Garden of Eatin'

 This is another walkable ground cover that thrives in full sun to light shade and tolerates moderate foot traffic.
 It grows a little taller than some of the other plants on this list, sometimes reaching as tall as 6 inches.

-It’s a beautiful plant year-round, but in spring it becomes dotted with pretty white flowers that give way to edible red berries in summer.
+It’s a beautiful plant year-round, but the bonus is that it’s also an everbearing strawberry type—that means in spring, it becomes dotted with pretty white flowers that give way to edible red berries in summer.

 Here’s where to buy Beach Strawberry.